-Consider this: If you purchase a hybrid Toyota Prius, you’ll spend far less on gas than if you’d purchased a non-hybrid Honda Civic.
+Consider this: If you buy a hybrid Toyota Prius, you’ll spend far less on gas than if you had bought a non-hybrid Honda Civic.
 However, what would happen if you drove the Prius on flat tires?
 It would get far lower gas mileage compared to the Civic (not to mention that you’d seriously damage your car).
 The same thing can happen to your central AC.

-If you purchase an AC with a high SEER rating, yet fail to keep the AC maintained properly, it won’t achieve its maximum energy efficiency.
-Remember that the SEER rating is the maximum efficiency.
+If you purchase an AC with a high SEER rating, yet fail to keep the AC maintained properly, it will not achieve its maximum energy efficiency.
+Remember that the SEER rating is the maximum amount of efficiency.
 Efficiency can change over time and in different conditions.
-If you don’t schedule routine service visits and fail to keep the filter clean, the AC will lose efficiency over time.
+If you don’t schedule routine service visits and keep the filter clean, then the AC will lose efficiency over time.

 Beyond SEER: The Role of Proper Preparation for Installation

 Another factor to consider is the installation of the unit itself.
 Before installing a new central AC, a certified technician should test the ductwork to see if it’s leaking.
 Leaky ductwork will definitely affect the efficiency of the AC.

 The size of the AC also matters.
 Many people make the mistake of buying the biggest system they can afford, assuming that it will keep their home cool and comfortable.
 But in fact, an oversized system will be prone to short cycling.
 This refers to when the AC shuts itself off and turns itself back on at intervals that are far too short.
 A short cycling AC is not an energy-efficient AC.

 Likewise, an AC system that is too small will have to work too hard to try to cool down the home.
 It’s best to have a certified AC technician take precise measurements and determine exactly what size AC your home needs to operate at peak energy efficiency.